Gageperrin/it-notes/aws/networking-specialty.md

 DX MACsec is an IEEE 802.1AE-2018 standard that provides data confidentiality, integrity, replay protection and origin authenticity.
 It is a frame encryption at Layer 2 with a hop-by-hop encryption architecture between two switches and routers.
 It is not end-to-end and so does nto replace IPSEC over DX.
 It is designed to allow for super high speed encryption on terabit networks.

 MACSec depends on unidirectional secure channels with one in and one out.
 Secure channels are assigned identifiers (SCI).
 Sessions on SC are known as secure associations and one generally exists at a time except for when the secure association are being replaced and exchanged.
 MACsec encapsulation contains 16 bytes of MACsec tag and 16 byte Integrity Check Value (ICV).
-MACsec key agreement covers discovery, authenticaiton, and key generation.
+MACsec key agreement covers discovery, authentication, and key generation.
 The Cipher Suite controls how data is encrypted, packets per key, and rotation.

 The DX connection process consists of several steps.
 A DX connection begins in a DX location which contains AWS equipment and customer/provider equipment.
 AWS does not own the latter, it is rented from a data center operator.
 Only the data-center staff can connect this equipment together.
 Authorization is needed from all parties, and this is known as Letter of Authorization Customer Facility Access (LOA-CFA) to give data-center staff authorization to change equipment connections.